bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 The `remove` event is emitted when the `<b-form-tag>` remove button is clicked.

-Tags that are too wide for thir parent container will automatically have thier text content truncated with an ellipsis.
+Tags that are too wide for their parent container will automatically have their text content truncated with an ellipsis.
 For this reason, it is always good practice to supply a title via the `title` prop when using the default slot of `<b-form-tag>` for the tag content.